RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - the hardware token does not permit the Subscriber to export the signature private key;

-- the Subscriber surrenders the token to an authorized individual (e.g. supervisor, human resources, RA, or CA representative);
+- the Subscriber surrenders the token to an authorized individual (e.g., supervisor, human resources, RA, or CA representative);

 - the token was zeroized or destroyed promptly upon surrender;